Configuring Cloud Clusters

 Name

 Use this field to name your partition.
-Be sure to use a unique name for each partition you create.
+You must use a unique name for each partition you create.

 Instance Type